Support and helplines

 ISWAN - SeafarerHelp

 ISWAN operates SeafarerHelp, a free, confidential, multilingual helpline available 24 hours a day, 365 days a year for seafarers and their families.
-You can contact them by live chat, email, phone, WhatsApp, or request a callback through their website.
+It can be contacted via live chat, email, phone, WhatsApp, or by requesting a callback.
 SeafarerHelp offers emotional and well-being support, practical guidance, resources for common seafaring challenges, and referrals to additional services if needed.
 Conversations are confidential, and you can choose how much personal information you share.

 Sailors' Society